 Treatment of delusional disorder often involves both psychopharmacology and psychotherapy.
 Given the chronic nature of this condition, treatment strategies should be tailored to the individual needs of the patient and focus on maintaining social function and improving quality of life.
 Establishing a therapeutic alliance as well as establishing treatment goals that are acceptable to the patient should be prioritized.
 Avoiding direct confrontation of the delusional symptoms enhances the possibility of treatment compliance and response.
 Hospitalization should be considered if the potential for self-harm or violence exists.

-In addition to encouraging an individual with delusional disorder to seek help, family, friends, and peer groups can provide support and encouragement.
+Family, friends, and peer groups can provide support and encouragement.
 A patient who feels pressured or repeatedly criticized by others will likely experience stress, which can lead to a worsening of symptoms.
-A positive approach may be helpful and perhaps more effective in the long run.
+A positive approach may be more helpful and perhaps more effective in the long run.
 In addition, setting goals that are attainable will help.